 On Sunday, 15 August 2049 A.C.E. (after common era) the first spaceship, Ark I, would launch.

 The largest part of the Ark would be a hydroponic garden which would provide food but mainly oxygen.
-The spaceship would be auto-piloted since none of those who were chosen had any experience of that kind-besides computers are more reliable than humans.
+The spaceship would be auto-piloted since none of those who were chosen had any experience of that kind – computers, afetr all, are more reliable than humans.

 During the journey the first inhabitants, aside from free sex, were obligated to take “colonization lessons”.